arritjenof/MavensMate-TextMate/README.md

 <h4>RVM - Ruby 1.9+</h4>
 ```
+$ gem install rails
 $ gem install builder
-$ gem install savon
+$ gem install savon --version 0.9.7
 $ gem install rubyzip
 ```
 <p>Your TextMate PATH shell variable should be enabled and should look something like this:</p>
 ```
-/Users/your_username/.rvm/rubies/ruby-1.9.3-p0/bin:/usr/bin:/usr/sbin
+/Users/your_username/.rvm/rubies/ruby-1.9.2-p290/bin:/usr/bin:/usr/sbin
 ```
 <p>Create a TextMate shell variable named GEM_PATH with the value:</p>
 ```
-/Users/your_username/.rvm/gems/ruby-1.9.3-p0/
+/Users/your_username/.rvm/gems/ruby-1.9.2-p290/
 ```
-<p>TextMate is not equipped to run Ruby 1.9+ out of box, so if you're committed to using Ruby 1.9+, you'll need to make a slight modification to TextMate's plist.bundle:</p>
+<p>TextMate is not equipped to run Ruby 1.9 out of box, so if you're committed to using Ruby 1.9, you'll need to make a slight modification to TextMate's plist.bundle:</p>
 ```
 $ git clone git://github.com/kballard/osx-plist.git
 $ cd osx-plist/ext/plist